 In assessing a scheme, the Cayman court will consider the interests of the relevant class of creditor or member and seek to ascertain whether the class as a whole will benefit from the proposal.
 Whether such benefit is sufficient is a commercial matter for the creditors or members to approve and the Cayman court will not generally seek to interfere with that part of the process.
 Accordingly, so long as the requisite statutory majority (discussed below) of each class of creditors or members (as appropriate) support the scheme, all creditors or members will be bound by it and forced to accept its terms irrespective of whether they voted in favour of the proposal or not.

-Adding to the above, unlike in Chapter 11 proceedings, where a plan can sometimes be confirmed in circumstances where there is a non-accepting class of stakeholder (subject to certain controls, such as ‘the absolute priority rule’), if any class of stakeholder that would be affected by a proposed Cayman Islands scheme does not approve the terms under which the scheme proposes the restructure, then the scheme as a whole will not be able to be sanctioned by the Cayman court and will fail.
-That said, subject to the circumstances of the restructure, it may be that the scheme class composition can be structured to avoid this situation derailing the proposal.
+Unlike in Chapter 11 proceedings, where a plan can sometimes be confirmed in circumstances where there is a non-accepting class of stakeholder (subject to certain controls, such as ‘the absolute priority rule’), if any class of stakeholder that would be affected by a proposed Cayman Islands scheme does not approve the terms under which the scheme proposes the restructure, then the scheme as a whole will not be able to be sanctioned by the Cayman court and will fail.
+That said, subject to the circumstances of the restructure, it may be that the scheme’s class composition can be structured to avoid this situation derailing the proposal.
+Cross-class cram down is also not available in the Cayman Islands.

 All stakeholders affected by a scheme, including those who oppose the proposal, have the right to attend the sanction hearing and have their objections to the scheme heard by the Cayman court.
 As noted above, the Cayman court will be reluctant to tamper with or take a view on the commercial aspects of a proposal.
 Therefore, whilst the sanction hearing provides a forum for open opposition to a proposed scheme, provided the scheme procedures have been followed and the requisite statutory majorities have been achieved at the scheme meeting, the Cayman court is likely to consider that the affected stakeholders are the best judges of their own commercial interests and will, except in very specific circumstances, ordinarily approve the scheme.